bintis/xirin/content/About/About-this-blog.md

 **Sync:**
 git command

-    git add --all
-    git commit -m "New Blog post"
-    git push -u origin main

 ![](/uploads/l9uj7c-8-6id-i26x-syq5n.gif)

 _Problem:_

-1\.Some how difficult dealing with picture local,However ,Edit in FORESTRY  feels more smoothly.
+1\.Some how difficult dealing with picture local,However ,Edit in ~~FORESTRY~~Github feels more smoothly.

 2\.When editing online, File must be have slash between words hence blank is not allowed.And Title of page must match file name.